maplibre/workshop/README.md

 ```

 #### Expected Result
-You should see planetiler generate a new file `data/output.mbtiles`
+You should see planetiler generate a new file `data/output.mbtiles`.
+Use `ll data/output.mbtiles` to see it.

 ## 2. Tile Serving